Solid-state platform for cooperative quantum dynamics driven by correlated emission: Abstract

 \section{Abstract}

-The dissipation resulting from the coupling of a system with its environment is commonly viewed as a foe for quantum technologies.
-Nonetheless, recent developments at light-matter interfaces have shown that correlated dissipation can be leveraged to engineer novel dynamical states of matter and entanglement in many-body quantum systems.
-Inspired by this progress, here we set the stage for the -- yet uncharted -- exploration of cooperative quantum phenomena in quantum hybrid solid-state platforms.
-We develop a comprehensive formalism for the quantum many-body dynamics of an ensemble of solid-state spin defects interacting via the magnetic field fluctuations of a common solid-state reservoir.
-Our general framework captures effective qubit-qubit interactions mediated by correlated dissipation and naturally extends the theory of quantum sensing of local magnetic noise via single solid-state spin defects to sensing of nonlocal temporal and spatial correlations.
-To understand whether dissipative correlations can play a relevant role in a realistic experimental setup, we apply our model to a qubit array interacting via the spin fluctuations of a ferromagnetic reservoir.
-Our results show that collective relaxation rates of an ensemble of solid-state spin defects placed nearby a common ferromagnetic thin film can display clear signatures of superradiance and subradiance in the appropriate parameter regime.
-Furthermore, we find that the cooperative quantum behavior exhibits remarkable robustness against spatial disorder and thermal fluctuations.
-Our work lays the foundation for merging spintronics and quantum optics towards a common research horizon in the incoming future.
+While traditionally regarded as an obstacle to quantum coherence, recent breakthroughs in quantum optics have shown that the dissipative interaction of a qubit with its environment can be leveraged to protect quantum states and synthesize many-body entanglement.
+Inspired by this progress, here we set the stage for the -- yet uncharted -- exploration of analogous cooperative phenomena in hybrid solid-state platforms.
+We develop a comprehensive formalism for the quantum many-body dynamics of an ensemble of solid-state spin defects interacting with the magnetic field fluctuations of a common solid-state reservoir.
+Our framework applies to any solid-state reservoir whose fluctuating spin, pseudospin, or charge degrees of freedom generate magnetic fields.
+To understand whether correlations induced by dissipative processes can play a relevant role in a realistic experimental setup, we apply our model to a qubit array interacting via the spin fluctuations of a ferromagnetic bath.
+Our results show that the low-temperature collective relaxation rates of the qubit ensemble can display clear signatures of super- and subradiance, i.e., forms of cooperative dynamics traditionally achieved in atomic ensembles.
+We find that the solid-state analog of these cooperative phenomena is robust against spatial disorder in the qubit ensemble and thermal fluctuations of the magnetic reservoir, providing a route for their feasibility in near-term experiments.
+Our work lays the foundation for a multi-qubit approach to quantum sensing of solid-state systems and the direct generation of many-body entanglement in spin-defect ensembles.
+Furthermore, we discuss how the tunability of solid-state reservoirs opens up novel pathways for exploring cooperative phenomena in regimes beyond the reach of conventional quantum optics setups.